 There are few things in the South that look more magical than Savannah’s squares after it’s just rained.
 The resurrection fern makes the trees look like something out of a fairytale. | ©ErinClarkson

 📸 Photo Tip: One of the best times to capture incredible photos of Savannah is after a fresh rainfall.
-It brings out the resurrection fern that covers the Southern live oaks, and the brick pathways glisten from the rain.
+It brings out the resurrection fern that covers the Southern live oaks, and the brick sidewalks glisten from the rain.
 You can also capture pretty reflection shots.

 Tips to Survive the Heat